webrecorder/browsertrix-behaviors/README.md

 If both `siteSpecific` and `autoscroll` is specified, only one behavior is run.
 If a site-specific behavior exists, it takes precedence over auto-scroll, otherwise, auto-scroll is useed.

-Currently, the available site-specific behavior are for:
+Currently, the available site-specific behaviors are available for:

 - Twitter
 - Instagram

 Additional site-specific behaviors can be added to the [site](./src/site) directory.

-To run the active behavior, call: `await __wb_behaviors.run()` after init.
+To run the active behavior, call: `await __bx_behaviors.run()` after init.

 The promised returned by run will wait for the active behavior to finish, for the `timeout` time to be reached.
 It will also ensure any pending autoplay requests are started for the `autoplay` behavior.

+## Logging

+By default, behaviors will log debug messages to `console.log`.
+To disable this logging, set `log: false` in the init options.

+This param can also be set to a custom init function by string.
+For example, to have behavior event messages be passed to `self.my_log`, set `log: "my_log"` in the options.

+Additional logging options may be added soon.

 ## Building